 The protocol for testing was developed through a cooperative effort among Montana Department of Fish, Wildlife and Parks, U.S. Forest Service, IGBC and the Grizzly & Wolf Discovery Center.
 At this time GWDC is the only facility approved for testing products for the IGBC bear-resistant products testing program.
 This testing protocol allows consumers, parks and municipalities to obtain products that they know will work to keep human food and garbage inaccessible to bears and keep them out of conflict with people.

 It’s fascinating to watch the bears try to retrieve the reward inside the containers, and at the same time, visitors get an entertaining yet valuable lesson on recreating in bear country.

-September 2015 – The GWDC received an AZA National Conservation Award for it’s Bear Resistant Product Testing program.
+The GWDC received an AZA National Conservation Award for it’s Bear Resistant Product Testing program in September of 2015.